Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Model and Problem Formulation

 \subsection{Adversarial Perturbation Model}

-In this work, we consider the TIM problem in chordal networks, where the network topology is perturbed by an adversary with edge insertion or deletion.
-Such a perturbation leads to edge insertion/deletion in the message conflict graph $G$, and we assume the weakly chordal property is still maintained after edge insertion/deletion, inspired by the setting in \cite{kuhn2010distributed}.
+In this work, we consider the dynamic TIM problem in chordal networks with an adversarial perturbation model.
+The network topology is perturbed by an adversary with edge insertion or deletion, which corresponds to inserted or deleted interfering links.
+We assume the message demanding patterns are kept unchanged, so that the adversarial topology perturbation leads only to edge insertion/deletion on the message conflict graph $G$ due to added/removed interference, but not to node insertion/deletion in $G$.
+We assume the {chordal property} is still maintained in $G$ after edge insertion/deletion, inspired by the adversary models widely used in the distributed computation literature (e.g., \cite{kuhn2010distributed}, \cite{eppstein1999dynamic}) and the goal of the adversary to prevent potential coding gains beyond message scheduling (e.g., TDMA).

-{\bf Edge Insertion}: Given the original weakly chordal message conflict graph $G$, an inserted edge $(u,v)$ yields a new graph $H=G+(u,v)$, which is still weakly chordal.
+{\bf Edge Insertion}: Given the original {message conflict graph $G$}, an inserted edge $(u,v)$ yields a new graph $H=G+(u,v)$, {where the chordality is retained.}

-{\bf Edge Deletion}: Given the original weakly chordal message conflict graph $H$, a deleted edge $(u,v)$ yields a new graph $G=H-(u,v)$, which is still weakly chordal.
+{\bf Edge Deletion}: Given the original {message conflict graph $H$}, a deleted edge $(u,v)$ yields a new graph $G=H-(u,v)$, {where the chordality is retained.}